Clanwilliam yellowfish: Status and conservation

 Its stocks have declined precariously between the 1940s and 1970s, after the smallmouth bass (Micropterus dolomieu) was introduced into its range.
 Though it is still found across a wide area and is plentiful in some places, the bass will eat young Clanwilliam yellowfish and thus easily lower their stocks to local extinction.
 Less important as predators of juvenile L. capensis are largemouth bass (M. salmoides), spotted bass (M. punctalatus) and bluegills (Lepomis macrochirus).
 Largemouth bass, bluegills and banded tilapia are also food competitors of young Clanwiliam yellowfish.
-Habitat destruction by canalisation and damming as well as water pollution by pesticides and fertilisers in the runoff of agricultural land are affitional threats.
+Habitat destruction by canalisation and damming as well as water pollution by pesticides and fertilisers in the runoff of agricultural land are additional threats.
 Consequently, the species is listed as Near Threatened by the IUCN.

 It is also listed as Endangered by the Western Cape Province Nature Conservation Ordinance, making it illegal to kill it, and to catch it except for supervised translocation and research projects.
 It occurs in the Cederberg Wilderness Area and in the Greater Cederberg Biodiversity Corridor; the latter was established in 2004 to assist local landowners in sustainable development.
 A research station dedicated to captive breeding was established by the Cape Department of Nature Conservation in 1976; the captive breeding program ran until the 1990s By that time, though water quality control problems had hampered the work throughout, the station had provided thousands of young L. seeberi public and private initiatives for establishing stocks.
 In a major gaffe, in the 1980s the species was established in the Twee River above some waterfalls which it could not naturally cross.
 In that region, the rare Twee River redfin (Pseudobarbus erubescens) had managed to survive; it was subsequently outcompeted by L. seeberi and disappeared from some of its remaining range, bringing it to the brink of extinction.
 The National Yellowfish Working Group was established in 1997 to follow up on the research station's program and to educate the public about the species, which may become of local or even commercial significance as food again if its stocks recover.
 Under the Cape Action for People and the Environment program launched in 1999, exotic invasive fishes are to be eradicated from the watercourses of the Cape Floristic Region.
 As regards the Clanwilliam yellowfin's former and current range, the eradication program has been slated to include the Krom and Rondegat Rivers.